Ragnarson/after_commit_queue/README.md

 ### Usage

 Include AfterCommitQueue module in your ActiveRecord model and you're ready to go.
+When registering a hook with run_after_commit you can supply either a method symbol or a block.
+No parameter is supplied when using the block form.

 ```ruby
 class Server < ActiveRecord::Base